RAK3272-SiP Quick Start Guide

 AT+BAND=4

-• Depending on the Regional Band you selected, you might need to configure the sub-band of your RAK3272-SiP to match the gateway and LoRaWAN network server.
-This is especially important on Regional Bands like US915, AU915, and CN470.
+Based on the regional band selected, configure the sub-band of your RAK3272-SIP to align with the gateway and LoRaWAN network server.
+This is especially critical for regional bands such as US915, AU915, and CN470.

 List of band parameter options